for mature audiences

 So right off the bat, you've got something special here.
 The coaster was built in 1914, before the invention of those underside wheels called 'upstops' that keep the trains from flying off the track.
 In other words, these trains can totally fly off the track if they go too fast.
 To keep this from happening, each train has a driver who sits in the middle of the train and operates a brake lever.

-I visited the park with European Coaster Club and we got a tour of the ride led by Jakob, one of the drivers.
+I visited the park with European Coaster Club and we got a tour of the ride led by Jakob Jørgensen, one of the drivers.
 He said that if you should feel that the train is taking a corner on two wheels, that's because it is.
 I thought he was joking.
 He wasn't.
 Once in awhile, you can actually feel and hear the wheels coming back down onto the track after a turn(!)

 We also heard about when the Nazis planted bombs on the ride (seriously, as if we need any more reasons to hate Nazis!).
 The ride re-opened about a month later.
 So then the Nazis cut the electricity so the cable lift couldn't pull the cars up the first hill.
 The park installed a hand crank at the top and hired some burly guys to operate it.
 Patrons would get out at the bottom of the lift hill, then climb the hill while the burly men cranked the train up to the top.
 Then the passengers would hop back in and enjoy the ride.
 This is the coaster that refused to die.

 But even the most interesting historical tidbits can't make the ride a good one.
 Luckily, Rutschebanen delivers on that front, too.
 It's not a white-knuckle, intense ride by any stretch of the imagination, but it doesn't have to be.
 In the same way that Tivoli itself transcends its lack of a stellar coaster lineup, Rutschebanen makes up for its lack of intensity with an overabundance of sheer joy.
 The coaster will bring a smile to your face, whether it's your first ride or your thousandth.
-Every one of the drivers I talked to said that this is their favorite coaster and that's even after 'having' to ride it hundreds of times per week.
-It just doesn't get old.
+This is me, taken on several different rides.
+Always having the BEST.
+TIME.
+EVER.

 The whole thing is just so unique - from the cow, goat, and polar bears along the path to the cars that rock from side-to-side when you get in (and all during the ride!)...